TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-windows-could-not-complete-installation.md

 <properties
-    pageTitle="VM boot error: Windows could not complete installation" description="Virtual machine failed to boot with the installation error message Windows could not complete the installation." infoBubbleText="A boot error occurred your VM during the Windows installation process." service="microsoft.compute"
+    pageTitle="VM boot error: Windows could not complete installation" description="Virtual machine failed to boot with the installation error message 'Windows could not complete the installation'." infoBubbleText="A boot error occurred your VM during the Windows installation process." service="microsoft.compute"
     resource="virtualmachines"